decentral1se/tasty-discover/docs/contributing.rst

 You can run the tests as follows:

-.. note:: The Makefile is configured to run the tests via Stack.
-If you'd like
+.. note:: The Makefile is configured to build with Stack.
-          to add Cabal commands, be my guest, it would be very much appreciated.

 .. code-block:: bash